MathLee/ICNet-for-RGBD-SOD/README.md

    You can use the [evaluation tool](http://dpfan.net/d3netbenchmark/) to evaluate the result maps.

-   The number of parameters of our ICNet is 77.95M.
+   The parameter amount of our ICNet is 77.95M.

-   The FLOPs of our CMWNet is 125.72G.
+   The FLOPs of our ICNet is 125.72G.

 # Testing
 1. `test_RGBD.prototxt/` is under `models/`.